rajonahmed749/Javascript-tricks/README.md

 ### `Object tricks`

  - Object build in method keys & values <br/>
  - Entries method returns array<br/>
  - Frozen object can no longer be changed <br/>

 ### `Type Conversion`

- -  given many more example for understanding type conversion <br/>
+ - Given many more example for understanding type conversion <br/>
- - divided into 4/ more file for better understanding<br/>
+ - Divided into 4/ more file for better understanding<br/>

 ### The one chapter will be added in next weekend (closure and scope)
     let me know what topic do you want by creating an issue